 Bodega Marine Reserve users are well supported by the extensive Laboratory and Housing facilities of the Bodega Marine Lab.
 In addition, Reserve facilities include research greenhouses, distributed water lines and hose bibs, grid system markers, and environmental monitoring systems.

 Scientific Collections: BML maintains a synoptic collection of local marine invertebrates and fishes, and selected specimens of shorebirds and marine mammals.
 The herbarium collection contains both marine algae and terrestrial plant specimens.

 The main research greenhouse at BML (above, left) is a 2200 sq ft building with automatic sprinkler and ventilation systems.
 It is used both for greenhouse experiments and for germination of plants to be placed out on the Reserve in field experiments.
 An adjacent headhouse, potting shed, small covered and open greenhouses are also available.

 On this Reserve photomap, lines indicate boundaries of the Reserve; dots and coordinates indicate a field marked grid system based on a UTM projection and marked at 100 meter intervals.
 Major habitat types (rocky shore, sandy beach, coastal prairie, dunes, saltmarsh and tidal flats are apparent.
 Copies of this photomap are available for researchers working on the Reserve.
-(To locate the Reserve, see BML Maps.)
+(To locate the Reserve, see BML Directions.)

 The reserve monitors vegetation and land use changes with photographic monitoring at ground-based stations and in annual aerial photos.
 A portion of one aerial photo shows several research plots plus the progress of iceplant vegetation control efforts.